The organ was built by John R Miller in 1901 and officially opened by Mr A. L. Peace, Mus.Doc. (Oxon) on January 29th January 1902.

 It is versatile in tonal range and suitable for a variety of uses.
 Able to create the quietest sounds suitable for contemplation and prayerful atmosphere, to leading congregational singing or sounding like a cathedral organ in resplendent, celebratory mood!

-Repair and replacement of the action is planned and will be undertaken by Nicholson, the international organ building company.
-This will preserve the organ and bring it to a standard commensurate with the aspirations of the congregation in regular weekly worship and enable it to be used as another concert instrument in the City of Dundee.
+Repairs and replacement of elements of the action and repairs to reed pipes on the Swell manual have now been undertaken by the international company Nicholson Pipe Organs.
+This was enabled by extremely generous donations from Church members and from the Trustees of the Church.
+This work preserves the physical and musical integrity of this historic organ and brings it to a standard commensurate with the aspirations of the congregation in regular weekly worship.
+It also enables it to be used as a concert instrument within the City of Dundee.

 A VERY IMPORTANT REPORT ON THE CURRENT CONDITION

 The pipe organ used in weekly worship has pipes dating back to 1865 when the first organ was installed in Ward Chapel, as the church was then called.
 It has been upgraded and enlarged since that time with a major overhaul and rebuild in 1901 and 1929 by J R Miller, Dundee organ builders.

 The organ has stood the test of time but some of the component parts have deteriorated, mainly leatherwork that allows movement of the wind reservoirs yet keeps them airtight.
 Some of the transmission and the electric components also need upgrading or renewing and some of the fragile pipes need tender loving care!
 This is making the consistency of performance less than adequate and to a degree is lessening the ability of the organ and organist to lead worship with vigour.
 The church forefathers left the organ in our care.

 Repairs have now been undertaken by Nicholson Pipe Organs and the instrument is working and sounding in excellent condition once more.